Pylons/translationstring/docs/glossary.rst

    Translation Domain
      A string representing the "domain" in which a particular translation was made.
-For example the word "java" might be translated differently if the translation domain is "programming-languages" than would be if the translation domain was "coffee".
+Normally represents the project / package name that defines the term.
 Every :term:`translation string` has an associated translation domain.

    Translation Context
      An optional string added to help resolve translation ambiguities